Skip to content

 sudo turbo-drone

-If it's not full line rate allowed by your port and your Turbo license, follow the below performance tips and if that doesn't help, reach out to support with the info listed in debug tips
+If you still don't get the full line rate, follow the below performance tips and if that doesn't help, reach out to support with the info listed in debug tips

 Performance tips